golang-module/carbon/.github/ISSUE_TEMPLATE/document-improvement.md

 ---
 name: Documentation Improvement
-about: Improvements or additions to documentation
+about: Improvements or additions to document
 label: Documentation
 ---